Skip to Content

 Pronounced ‘Brood-dess’, they were named after Johan Brydes, who built a whaling station in South Africa.
 They are found worldwide but restrict their travel to tropical and subtropical waters only.

-They live alone or in pairs and feed on krill, plankton, and crustaceans.
+They feed on krill, plankton, and crustaceans.
 They feed through a method known as lunge feeding.
-They swallow large quantities of water teeming with prey, filtered out using coordinated movements of their throat pleats, Y-shaped cartilage, and lower jaw.
-This method helps whales maintain their gigantic size.
+This involves swallowing large quantities of water teeming with prey, and filtering out fish and crustaceans using coordinated movements of their throat pleats, Y-shaped cartilage, and lower jaw.

 Where To See Them